takachaa/tauth/README.md

 This package include some view files prevented from auth scaffold, So you don't need to use auth scaffold.
 Now you can image that this package is based on auth scaffold.

+## Features

+This Package has following features.

+	•	Registration
+	•	Activation account (send activation token by email)
+	•	Login  (from scaffold)
+    •	Logout  (from scaffold)
+	•	Password Reset (from scafold)

+## Requirements

+laravel 5.3
+NOTICE: It does not work lower version.

 ## Installation

 Require this package using Composer.